Brewers sweep Reds, close in on Cards | Devdiscourse

-Milwaukee moved one game behind idle St. Louis for first place in the National League Central and pulled within a half-game of Washington for the top NL wild-card spot.
-The Nationals were playing Philadelphia later on Thursday.
+Milwaukee moved one game behind idle St. Louis (90-69) for first place in the National League Central.
+The Brewers also remained one game behind Washington for the top NL wild-card spot, as the Nationals (90-69) beat the Philadelphia Phillies 6-3 on Thursday.
 Rookie Aristides Aquino belted a first-inning solo home run among his three hits for the Reds (73-86), who played host to Hall of Fame radio broadcaster Marty Brennaman's final game of his 46-year career with the team.
 Brennaman, 77, announced in January that he would retire after the season.

 Kyle Farmer's run-scoring single in the sixth inning and Jose Iglesias' RBI double in the eighth trimmed the Brewers' lead to 5-3; however, Josh Hader got the final four outs to secure his 37th save of the season.
 Cincinnati right-hander Luis Castillo (15-8) walked the bases loaded in the fourth inning before Arcia lined a shot to left-center field that popped out of the glove of rookie outfielder Josh VanMeter, who compounded the issue by failing to locate the ball.